 - Located in Cape Neddick, this is an incredibly great place to have your wedding.
 Very picturesque, beautiful grounds, excellent restaurant.
-I performed a wedding for the first time here in June, but it wasn't the first time I'd visited.
+I officiated a wedding for the first time here in June, but it wasn't the first time I'd visited.
 Back in the day, I was the DJ and Master of Ceremonies for a wedding that took place there.
 So, it had been over 15 years since I had been back.
 My recollection of the place was accurate - it was beautiful then, and it is beautiful now.
 Ceremony coordination there is excellent.
 The grounds feature a lovely gazebo in front of which ceremonies are performed.
 The processional takes place on a walkway the cuts through many smaller evergreen trees before emerging into the area where the gazebo is located and guests are seated.
 This place is exquisitely landscaped.
 If you're looking for a very nice venue to have your wedding in York, check this place out - I'm thinking you won't be disappointed!
 Check out the pics here... you'll get the idea...
 Clay Hill Farm

 - Did a wedding here recently.
 This place IS Maine.
 The gazebo where the wedding takes place is right on York Harbor.
 It was a small wedding on a misty, cloudy day.
 Ordinarily, mist and clouds are not the kind of weather you want to have on your wedding day.
 And while a sunny, bright day may have been preferable, the mist and clouds here at the Dockside Restaurant actually added to the air of what was a true Maine wedding!
 This ceremony featured a Family Sand Ceremony.
 Many couples who choose to have their ceremonies at the beach will have some form of a Sand Ceremony.
-All-in-all, a great site for a ceremony.
+All-in-all, a great venue for a ceremony.

 •Foster's Downeast Clambake

 - Performed a wedding here in September.
 I was very impressed with the level of ceremony coordination at this site - the coordinator, Beth, had everything under control, and greeted me almost as soon as I arrived.
 There is plenty of room for guests at the outdoor ceremony site in addition to a 400 seat pavilion.
 There's also a beach volleyball court and a horseshoe pit on site.
-All-in-all, this is a wonderful place for a wedding ceremony and reception.
+All-in-all, this is a wonderful venue for a wedding ceremony and reception.
 Foster's Downeast Clambake Wedding Venue

 - This is just a beautiful place to tie the knot!
 It's only about a .6 mile drive to the top of the mountain and breathtaking views for the backdrop of your ceremony.
 If you're coming with a group, I've provided the Group Registration Request Form in the link above.
 If you're coming with just a few people (i.e. less than 10), I don't think the form would be necessary, but you might want to contact them just in case.
 Here are some pics courtesy of Google, but I don't think images do it justice...
 Mount Agamenticus